lukjack92/jenkins/README.md

 # jenkins

-Test script from GITHUB run with help Jenkins.
+The script StartDowntime.sh and StopDowntime.sh from GitHub are runinig with help Jenkins.